Gravitational memory and soft theorems: The local perspective: Abstract

 \section{Abstract}

-In general relativity (GR), gravitational memory describes the lasting change in the separation and relative velocity of freely-falling detectors after the passage of gravitational waves (GWs).
-The phenomenon is intimately related to Weinberg's soft graviton theorems and the Bondi-Metzner-Sachs (BMS) symmetries at future null infinity.
-In this paper, we elucidate the relation between BMS transformations and the description of gravitational memory in synchronous coordinates, commonly used in GW detectors like LISA.
+In general relativity, gravitational memory describes the lasting change in the separation and relative velocity of freely falling detectors after the passage of gravitational waves (GWs).
+In this paper, we elucidate the relation between Bondi-Metzner-Sachs transformations at future null infinity and the description of gravitational memory in local synchronous coordinates, commonly used in GW detectors like LISA.
 We show that gravitational memory corresponds to large residual diffeomorphisms in this gauge, such as volume-preserving spatial rescalings.
-We derive the associated soft theorems, for both scattering amplitudes and equal-time (in-in) correlation functions.
-The latter are exactly the flat space analogues of the well-known cosmological consistency relations.
+We reproduce the associated soft theorems for scattering amplitudes.
+Finally, we derive novel soft theorems for equal-time (in-in) correlation functions, which are recognized as the flat space analogues of inflationary consistency relations with a soft tensor mode.
+These relations provide a pathway toward uncovering deeper connections between gravitational memory and cosmological correlators.

 Gravitational memory effects describe a lasting change in the GW strain associated to transient GW sources.
-First predicted by Zel'dovich and Polnarev in linearized gravity~\cite{Zeldovich:1974gvh}, and further developed by Braginsky and Grishchuk~\cite{Braginsky:1985vlg}, memory effects were generalized to nonlinear GR in the early 90's~\cite{Christodoulou:1991cr, Blanchet:1992br,Thorne:1992sdb}.
-(See~\cite{PhysRevD.44.R2945, Favata:2008yd, Blanchet:2020ngx, Blanchet:2023pce} for post-Newtonian/post-Minkowskian computations, and~\cite{Pollney:2010hs, Grant:2023jhd, Yoo:2023spi} for numerical simulations.)
+First predicted by Zel'dovich and Polnarev in linearized gravity~\cite{Zeldovich:1974gvh}, and further developed by Braginsky and Grishchuk~\cite{Braginsky:1985vlg}, memory effects were generalized to nonlinear general relativity (GR) in the early 90's~\cite{Christodoulou:1991cr, Blanchet:1992br,Thorne:1992sdb}.
+(See~\cite{PhysRevD.44.R2945, Favata:2008yd, Blanchet:2020ngx, Blanchet:2023pce, Cunningham:2024dog} for post-Newtonian/post-Minkowskian computations, and~\cite{Pollney:2010hs, Grant:2023jhd, Yoo:2023spi} for numerical simulations.)
 Both effects are commonly referred to as displacement memory, affecting the separation and relative velocity between observers who are comoving before and after the GW burst.
 Later works revealed additional subleading memory effects, such as spin and center-of-mass memory~\cite{Nichols:2017rqr, Flanagan:2018yzh, Nichols:2018qac}, included in the broader class of persistent observables~\cite{Flanagan:2018yzh, Flanagan:2019ezo,Grant:2021hga}.

 While current detectors like LIGO/Virgo/KAGRA may eventually detect memory effects only from very loud sources~\cite{Favata:2009ii, Johnson:2018xly, Hubner:2021amk}, future detectors like the Einstein Telescope~\cite{Punturo:2010zz,Branchesi:2023mws}, Cosmic Explorer~\cite{Reitze:2019iox}, DECIGO~\cite{Kawamura:2011zz, Kawamura:2020pcg} and LISA~\cite{LISA:2017pwj, LISA:2022kgy} are likely to measure displacement memory both from individual events and population-based procedures~\cite{Favata:2010zu, Lasky:2016knh,Islo:2019qht, Hubner:2019sly, Boersma:2020gxx, Hubner:2021amk, Boersma:2020gxx, Grant:2022bla, Goncharov:2023woe, Gasparotto:2023fcg,Inchauspe:2024ibs, Hou:2024rgo}.
 Pulsar timing arrays will require more time for detection~\cite{Pshirkov:2009ak, NANOGrav:2019vto, Islo:2019qht, vanHaasteren:2022agf}.
 The detection of memory would offer yet another key experimental test of GR.